Houses, Condominiums, and Apartments in

 - Seaside "Na Klua", the string of mostly highrise condominium complexes and some remaining houses

-Within Pattaya, the only two quiet seaside areas are the Na Klua region and Pattaya hill.
-There is no main road near the beach, and to access the condominiums and homes, you must drive a good distance down the sois.
+Within Pattaya, the only two quiet seaside areas are the Na Klua region and Pattaya hill, but these are fairly expensive and exclusive areas.
+There is no main road near the beach in the quiet areas, and to access the condominiums and homes, you must drive a good distance down the sois.
 Some private beaches are reserved for the condominiums, housing groups and resorts located there.
 In Na Klua, the beach is continuous, and you can walk from one end to the other without being stopped.
 It is a vast area, so it helps a lot to be familiar with it in advance and know where you are going.

 Technically, Jomtien (aka Chom Tien) is not a part of Pattaya, but you wouldn't know it if you didn't know where the border is drawn, and it's not worth arguing here since so many people say "I live in Pattaya" when they are in Jomtien.
 However, this part is actually north Jomtien.
 If you go further south, there are some quiet housing developments in Jomtien which are definitely outside "Pattaya" and require you drive to Pattaya for shopping.
 The public transport system in Pattaya stretches down the seaside road of Jomtien, but doesn't cover the quiet parts further south.

 Unlike Bangkok, there are few taxis in Pattaya.
 This is a surprise to a lot of expats.
 Pattaya's "public" transport system is a bunch of private "sawng tao" vehicles (like pickup trucks adapted for passengers in the back with a roof, and all open aired, nothing air conditioned) whereby you wave them down, get in the back, push the button for the bell when you want to get off, and pay at that time.
 Except along the beach roads, it can be confusing to expats regarding which sawng tao goes where.